 The rigid 180 degree PSC (Plantar Support Chassis) forms as a midfoot support system that’s meant to impede the foot from rotating unwantedly.
 Through this system, the heel gets planted firmly on the ground for stability.

-General composition.
-The outer membrane comes in two layers, specifically in mesh that’s reinforced by synthetic leather.
+The outer membrane comes in two layers, specifically in the mesh that’s reinforced by synthetic leather.
 The mesh underlay is targeted to grant breathability.
 Moisture is meant to escape through the mesh opening and ventilation holes on the synthetic material.
-The rigidity of the external layer grants support as it hinders the forefoot from slipping inside.
+The rigidity of the external layer grants supports as it hinders the forefoot from slipping inside.

-Comfort sources.
 The textile collar lining and padded tongue offer in-shoe comfort.
-Complementing these is the EVA-made sockliner.
+Complementing these are the EVA-made sock liner.